-Retirement - Tier 2 Article 3 Police Pension Plan
+Retirement - Tier 2 Article 3 Police Pension Plan (All new hires start at Tier 2)

 A Tier 2 officer is eligible for retirement benefits at age 55 upon attainment of 10 years of service.

 The pension is equal to 2.5% of his or her "final average salary" for each year of service.
 The "final average salary" is your average monthly salary during the last eight years of service (technically, the highest 96 consecutive months within your last 120 months of service).